alitari/demo/helloworldws/README.md

 1. This example demonstrates the use of *JAX-WS* in *JBoss WildFly* as a simple Hello World application.
 2. This example demonstrates the use of Docker for application deployment
-3. This example demonstrates the use of SOAPUI
+3. This example demonstrates the use of SOAPUI for integration tests

 System requirements